code42/py42/docs/userguides/basics.md

 ## Exceptions

-py42 throws some of its own exceptions when things go wrong. py42 exceptions are found in the `py42.sdk.exceptions` module.
+py42 throws some of its own exceptions when failures occur. py42 exceptions are found in the `py42.sdk.exceptions` module.
 Here are some of the available exceptions:
-* `Py42ForbiddenError`: (403) Meaning you don't have the necessary permissions with your signed-in account to perform the action you were trying to do.
+* `Py42ForbiddenError`: (403) Meaning you don't have the necessary permissions with your currently signed-in account to perform the action you were trying to do.
 * `Py42UnauthorizedError`: (401) Meaning you probably supplied the wrong username or password.
-* `Py42InternalServerError`: (500) Meaning it's an unhandled issue on our servers.
+* `Py42InternalServerError`: (500) Meaning it's likely an unhandled issue on our servers.

-Let's say you are making a `create_sdk()` function and want to print a nicer message when the provided username or password are incorrect.
+Let's say you are making a `create_sdk()` function and want to print a more user-friendly message when the provided username or password are incorrect.
 This is how you would do that:
 ```python
 import keyring
 import py42.sdk